brandoninorbit/BloomCruxNoMigration/docs/csv-import.md

 - Two-Tier MCQ: require A..D, Answer, and RQuestion, RA..RD, RAnswer.
 - Sorting: require Categories (pipe) AND Items (pipe of term:category).
 - Sequencing: require Steps (pipe list) or Items (pipe list).
 - Compare/Contrast: require ItemA, ItemB, Points (pipe of feature::a::b).
+Optionally include a Prompt/Context/Scenario column to provide guidance.
 - Fill in the Blank: one blank uses Answer; multiple blanks use Answer1..N and Prompt must contain [[1]]..[[N]]; Options is a pipe list if Drag & Drop.
 - CER Free Text: Mode="Free Text" with Claim, Evidence, Reasoning samples.
 - CER Multiple Choice: Mode="Multiple Choice" with ...Options (pipe) and ...Correct (1-based).